centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-salesforces-restapi.md

 ## Configuration

-Create your host and apply the 'App-Salesforce-Restapi-custom' host template.
-You can configure
+Add a new host into Centreon and apply the 'App-Salesforce-Restapi-custom' host template.
+The host macros marked hereafter as "mandatory" have to be configured:

 | Mandatory| Name              | Description                                                                                 |
 | :---------- | :--------------- | :------------------------------------------------------------------------------------------ |